1. General information

 No. This is nothing to worry about because the dyeing process includes a thorough rinsing and washing of the dyed textile and therefore also of the machine.

 In the unlikely event that the machine and its plastic components become slightly stained, you can easily wipe them off with a 5% to 10% solution of standard chlorine bleach.
-And, if the slight staining does not cause you any concern, you can rest assured that no colour will be transferred in subsequent wash cycles, for example whites.

 It depends on the simplicol dye series that you have selected and the maximum temperature at which your textile can be washed.